-Adequate cleaning of masonry and concrete, mild steel, aluminium and wood surfaces is essential to achieve proper performance of the selected paint system.
+Adequate cleaning of surfaces, including masonry, concrete, aluminum, wood and steel is essential to achieve proper performance of the selected paint system.
 The nature and condition of the surface to be prepared and painted affects the degree of surface preparation required.
-A severe service environment - marine or chemical - normally requires a higher degree of cleanliness to ensure good performance of the paint system.
-A milder service environment-with less pollution-will allow better performance of the same paint system or the same performance when applied to a lesser degree of surface preparation.
+A severe environment, marine or chemical, normally requires a higher degree of cleanliness to ensure good performance of the paint system.
+A milder environment-with less pollution-will allow better performance of the same paint system or the same performance when applied to a lesser degree of surface preparation.